burger

 In case of a problem

-⚠️ All the services offered by Infomaniak are compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
-Therefore, if you encounter a problem with a third-party software, contact its publisher directly or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms and Conditions.
+⚠️ The various services offered by Infomaniak are all compatible with the corresponding standard protocols (notably IMAP/SMTP for email, WebDAV for sharing, S3/Swift for storage, etc.).
+Therefore, if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as section 11.9 of the Infomaniak Terms of Service.

-There is no need to contact Infomaniak Support if your email address works well outside of the application.
-The most common error involves using an incorrect password.
-The troubleshooting guides help you resolve any potential issues:
+It is not necessary to contact Infomaniak Support if your email address works well outside the application.
+The most common error concerns the use of an incorrect password.
+The troubleshooting guides help you resolve a potential issue:

 • This other guide is more specifically about Outlook.

-… and if your Outlook no longer works since a change of mail password, refer to this other guide.
+… and if your Outlook no longer works since a change in your email password, refer to this other guide.

 Has this FAQ been helpful?